upizs/upizs/README.md

 ### Hi there 👋
 I am a self-taught backend .Net Developer
-- 🤔 I’m looking for .Net Developer job
+- 🤔 I’m working as Junior Developer job
-- 🔭 I’m currently working on integration test for my Ticket Control project
+- 🔭 I’m currently working on Warehouse Management System\ Software
-- 🌱 I’m currently learning MongoDB and Integration Tests
+- 🌱 I’m currently learning Unity Game development.
+- 📫 How to reach me: upizs#1038 on Discord
 <!--
 **upizs/upizs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.